 Watching anyone relapse is hard, but it can be particularly difficult when the person who relapses is someone you are close to.
 This can make you question your own recovery, casting doubt that efforts you’ve made are going to work for you in the future.
 And it can be isolating, feeling like you are now alone in your recovery.
 But this doesn’t have to be the case.
 When your friend has a relapse, also known as a recurrence, you can address the sudden change with these tips.

-While you should never gossip about your friend’s relapse, you do need to address how their relapse has impacted you.
-So, talk to your friends, family, sponsor, recovery coach, therapist, anyone you trust, and let them know what’s going on.
+While you should never gossip about your friend’s relapse, you do need to address how their recurrence has impacted you.
+Talk to your friends, family, sponsor, recovery coach, therapist, anyone you trust, and let them know what’s going on.
 Don’t keep your feelings bottled up.
 You might be feeling angry, disappointed, or hurt right now.
-And that is ok.
-It is ok to feel what you are feeling, as long as you don’t let it derail your progress.
+And that is normal—it is okay to feel what you are feeling, as long as you don’t let it derail your progress.
 Talking it out can provide you with a great sense of relief and perspective.
-Watching someone relapse is not easy, but it is a reminder that you must work for your recovery every day.
+Watching someone relapse is not easy, but it doesn’t have to burden you.

 Stay Calm and Focus on YOUR Recovery

 It can be easy to look at someone who has relapsed and think, “If they couldn’t do it, neither can I.” But you need to remember that relapse is not inevitable, and it does not have to be a part of your recovery journey.
 If you make your sobriety your top priority and surround yourself with support, there is no reason why you can’t maintain your sobriety.
 Just be sure, to be honest with yourself and those around you.
 Learn what your triggers are, know how to recognize the signs of a relapse, and don’t be afraid to ask for help when you need it.
 It is never too early to reach out.